Welcome to CyberLink Member Zone

 Who It’s For

-Corel Aftershot Pro claims to be “the world’s fastest RAW photo-editing software.”
+Corel AfterShot Pro claims to be “the world’s fastest RAW photo-editing software.”
 While we aren’t sure that’s true, we do believe its other claim, that Aftershot is 4 times faster than Lightroom.
 This free Lightroom alternative has a fast workflow, allowing you to sort, view, organize, and edit photos in one program, with no importing required.
 You can also edit thousands of photos at once with ultra-powerful batch processing.

 Why We Picked It